 - Reports: Various reports can be run by SIAM staff.
 Selected reports are run and distributed to the journal EICs on a monthly and quarterly basis.
 One report shows all papers in process, while others emphasize papers that have remained in one status for an unusually long time.

-It is helpful if the editors respond, within one week, to the Editorial Assistant.
+It is helpful if the editors respond within one week.
 If possible, the editor should indicate approximately when the review will be completed.
 SIAM receives the greatest number of author inquiries about flagged papers and it is important that authors be reassured that the review is proceeding.